Gateway Trail Iron Bridge: History

 The bridge was originally constructed over the Sauk River in the city of Sauk Centre.
 It was completed in 1873, accommodating horse and buggy traffic on the town's Main Street.
 At some point it was dismantled and put into storage in Sauk Centre.

 In 1937 the bridge was taken out of storage and reassembled at 47°58′34″N 93°8′37″W, about two miles southwest of Silverdale in Koochiching County.
 There it carried Minnesota State Highway 65 over the Little Fork River.
 Steel, which had come into favor for bridges in the 1890s, was used for the new approaches on either end.
 It was listed on the National Register of Historic Places as "Bridge No. 5721" in 1998.

-Within a few years, however, it was clear that Bridge 5721 was insufficient for the demands of modern traffic, particularly the logging trucks common in northern Minnesota.
+Within a few years it was clear that Bridge 5721 was insufficient for the demands of modern traffic, particularly the logging trucks common in northern Minnesota.
 An analysis in 2006 determined that the bridge was insufficient for highway use but retained its historic design integrity and was a candidate for rehabilitation in a less rigorous context.
 The Minnesota Department of Transportation collaborated with the Minnesota Department of Natural Resources to determine possible new locations.
 One was identified on the Gateway State Trail where the rail trail intersected a county highway on a level crossing.
 Bridge 5721 was dismantled in 2009 and put in storage while the new site was prepared.
 In May 2011 the reassembled truss was hoisted into place.
 It now serves pedestrians, bicyclists, and horses much as it did in its first incarnation.